You are here

 Leslie Saffrey is a Certified Professional Editor who runs a freelance business in Toronto.
 She is a member of the Editors Canada Certification Steering Committee.

-Carol Saller is the editor of the Chicago Manual of Style’s online Q&A and chief copy editor of the 16th edition of the Manual.
-She is also a manuscript editor and writer.
+Carol Saller is the editor of the Chicago Manual of Style’s online Q&A and was chief copyeditor of the 16th edition of the Manual.
+She is the author of The Subversive Copy Editor and several books for children, most recently her young adult novel, Eddie’s War.

 Karon Shmon is Director of Publishing at the Gabriel Dumont Institute.
 She considers it a privilege to work with Métis Elders, authors, artists, poets, performers, knowledge keepers and community members to preserve their voices and legacies.